smarabattula/smarabattula/README.md

 🚀 I’m currently working on Software Apps including web apps and building novel machine learning models

-🌱 I’m currently learning website design, cloud technologies
+🌱 I’m currently learning website design, cloud technologies and SOTA instance segmentation

 ⚡ Fun fact: You can remember my name from the move The Shawshank redemption 😄
  <br>